FAQ: Large scale genomic tumor testing

 Q: What can results tell you?

-A: Large scale genomic tumor testing is typically done to assess a patient’s likelihood to respond to targeted therapies.
+A: Large panel genomic tumor testing is typically done to assess a patient’s likelihood to respond to targeted therapies.
 Testing can help determine if the patient’s tumor or tested metastases carry any of these targetable genomic variants.
 In some cases, results may also inform prognosis or origin of the cancer if it has been difficult to determine otherwise.

 Not all variants associated with hereditary cancer syndromes may be included on large scale genomic tumor tests.
 Even when the variants are included on the panel, they may not be reported or may be undetectable.
 It is always important to assess the patient’s personal and family history of cancer to determine whether further evaluation by a genetic expert is warranted, regardless of the results from testing.